Due to the significant uncertainties in summer courses and research planning caused by Covid-19, this call has been extended to 29 May 2020.

 - A call for proposals of activities

-- A call for application for individual fellowships (the present call), targeting EuroMarine PhD students and scholars in their first post-doctoral position, to let them attend an advanced course of their choice
+- A call for application for individual fellowships (the present call), targeting EuroMarine early career scientists, to let them attend an advanced training activity of their choice

-The general terms of both calls have been preannounced on 6 March 2019.
+The general terms of these calls were preannounced on 27 February 2020.

 FELLOWSHIP GRANT DESCRIPTION

 The Individual Fellowship Programme is administered by EuroMarine's early career scientist group OYSTER.
 A grant of up to €500 to contribute towards covering direct costs related to participation in a training event.
 Eligible costs are participation fees, and travel & subsistence expenses.
 If total participation costs exceed the grant amount, successful applicants must cover the additional costs from other sources.